shubhamkumar96/project-runner/README.md

 # project-runner
-###  A command with 'nodemon' like functions, which tracks any changes done in the project directory and restarts the program if any changes detected.
+###  A command Line tool which tracks any changes done in the project directory and restarts the program if any changes detected.

 ## Built With
   *   JavaScript, Node.js